By Justin Pothoven, CPA, Client Advisor

 CPA Firms – General vs. Dental

 Dental CPA firms are the perfect solution for dentists because they combine industry experience with a thorough understanding of finance, business and tax laws.
 The problem with general CPA firms is they work with so many different kinds of businesses, they can never achieve expertise in any one industry.
 They may be competent at completing tax returns, but that’s really just putting numbers in boxes on a form.
-They do this for a wide variety of businesses, such as an autobody shop, a hair salon, a plumbing parts business, restaurant and more.
+They do this for a wide variety of businesses, such as an autobody shop, a hair salon, a plumbing parts business, a restaurant and more.

 By contrast, a good dental CPA firm knows the dental industry inside and out.
 We apply that knowledge and expertise to help practice owners meet their financial goals and build successful businesses.